mikediessner/nubo/docs/overview.rst

 ..
 [1] PI Frazier, "A tutorial on Bayesian optimization," *arXiv preprint arXiv:1807.02811*, 2018.
 ..
 [2] J Gardner, G Pleiss, KQ Weinberger, D Bindel, and AG Wilson, "GPyTorch: Blackbox matrix-matrix Gaussian process inference with GPU acceleration," *Advances in neural information processing systems*, vol. 31, 2018.
 ..
 [3] RB Gramacy, *Surrogates: Gaussian process modeling, design, and optimization for the applied sciences*, 1st ed.
 Boca Raton, FL: CRC press, 2020.
 ..
-[4] DR Jones, M Schonlau, and WJ Welch, "Efficient global optimization of expensive black-box functions," *Journal of Global optimization*, vol. 13, no. 4, p.
+[4] DR Jones, M Schonlau, and WJ Welch, "Efficient global optimization of expensive black-box functions," *Journal of global optimization*, vol. 13, no. 4, p.
 566, 1998.
 ..
 [5] DP Kingma and J Ba, "Adam: A method for stochastic optimization," *Proceedings of the 3rd International Conference on Learning Representations*, 2015.
 ..
 [6] MD McKay, RJ Beckman, and WJ Conover, "A comparison of three methods for selecting values of input variables in the analysis of output from a computer code," *Technometrics*, vol. 42, no. 1, p.
 55-61, 2000.
 ..
 [7] B Shahriari, K Swersky, Z Wang, RP Adams, and N De Freitas, "Taking the human out of the loop: A review of Bayesian optimization," *Proceedings of the IEEE*, vol. 104, no. 1, p.
 148-175, 2015.
 ..
-[8] J Snoek, H Larochelle, and RP Adams, "Practical bayesian optimization of machine learning algorithms," *Advances in neural information processing systems*, vol. 25, 2012.
+[8] J Snoek, H Larochelle, and RP Adams, "Practical Bayesian optimization of machine learning algorithms," *Advances in neural information processing systems*, vol. 25, 2012.
 ..
 [9] S Surjanovic and D Bingham, "Virtual library of simulation experiments: Test functions and datasets," *sfu.ca*.
 [Online].
 Available: https://www.sfu.ca/~ssurjano/optimization.html.
 [Accessed March 11, 2023].
 ..
-[10] N Srinivas, A Krause, SM Kakade, and M Seeger, "Gaussian process optimization in the bandit setting: No regret and experimental design," *Proceedings of the 27th International Conference on Machine Learning*, p.
+[10] N Srinivas, A Krause, SM Kakade, and M Seeger, "Gaussian process optimization in the bandit setting: No regret and experimental design," *Proceedings of the 27th international conference on machine learning*, p.
 1015-1022, 2010.
 ..
 [11] CKI Williams, and CE Rasmussen, *Gaussian processes for machine learning*, 2nd ed.
 Cambridge, MA: MIT press, 2006.
 ..
 [12] J Wilson, F Hutter, and M Deisenroth, "Maximizing acquisition functions for Bayesian optimization," *Advances in neural information processing systems*, vol. 31, 2018.